Lee Beach

 Lee Beach (born 6 October 1982) is a Welsh rugby union player.
 Lee was born and raised in Maerdy in Rhondda Valleys.
-Lee started his rugby life playing for his Home Team Maerdy RFC.
-Lee was noticed by scouts from around Wales and was signed up by Pontypridd RFC at the age of 18.
-Lee initially played his club rugby for Pontypridd RFC, and was involved with developing other young players as a rugby development officer. he then played for Neath RFC then followed by a couple of years at the Ospreys and then moving to London Welsh.
+Lee started his rugby life playing for his Home Team Maerdy RFC and Tylorstown RFC youth, Lee was noticed by scouts from around Wales and was signed up by Pontypridd RFC at the age of 18.
+Lee initially played his club rugby for Pontypridd RFC, and was involved with developing other young players as a rugby development officer. he then played for Neath RFC then followed by a couple of years at the Ospreys where he played alongside the likes of Shane Williams, Lee Byrne, Alyn Wyn Jones, James Hook, Andy Powell, Lee played in the famous victory when the Ospreys beat Australia national team at the liberty stadium (aka the council ground).

+Lee then moved to London Welsh where he gained promotion to the English premier league.

 Lee Beach represented the Wales Sevens squad in 2009 and captained the 2009 IRB Rugby World Cup Sevens winning team in Dubai.